Greetings from Eugene, home of the Oregon Ducks.

 I QSL via direct, bureau, LOTW, and eQSL.

 Sadly, I don't know what happened to the OH/N7JI log.
-Other logs from the above are on LOTW and eQSL.
+Other logs from all other operating are on LOTW and eQSL.

 73 and good DX!